Brioche: History

 The first recorded use of the word in French dates from 1404.
 It is attested in 1611 in Cotgrave's A Dictionarie of the French and English Tongues, where it is described as "a rowle, or bunne, of spiced bread" and its origin given as Norman.

 In France, it developed as "a sort of bread improved since antiquity by generations of bakers, then of pastry-makers ... with some butter, some eggs, sugar coming later ... it developed from the blessed bread [pain bénit] of the church which gradually became of better quality, more and more costly, less and less bread; until becoming savory brioche".
 In the 17th century "pâté à tarte briochée", "a pain à brioche pauvre [poor] ... [using only] 3 eggs and 250 grams [8 oz] of butter for 1 kilogram [2 lb] of flour" was introduced.
 The terms pain bénit and brioche were sometimes used together or virtually interchangeably; so, for example, in another 17th-century recipe entitled: "CHAPITRE II.
 Pain bénit, & brioches."
 It begins with a lighter, cheaper version of blessed bread, calling for "a pound of fresh butter and a soft cheese [but no eggs!] for a pail of flour"; and goes on to describe "the more delicate that we call Cousin," which uses 3 pounds of butter, two kinds of cheese, and a royal pint of eggs for the same amount of flour, as well as "some good milk" if "the dough is too firm."
 However, sourdough and brewer's yeast preparations would both remain common well into the following century, with "blessed bread ... more and more often replaced by brioche" in the 18th century, where "Those from Gisors and Gournay, great butter markets, were the most highly regarded."

 For the wealthy "from the time of Louis XIV onwards ...
 Butter, in widespread use at least in the northern half of France, was the secret of making brioches".
 "In Gisors, on market days, they produce up to 250 or 300 kg [550 or 650 lb] of brioches.
-The dough is made the evening before (1 kg [2 lb] of farine, a quarter of which for the starter, 10 g [⅓ oz] of yeast, 7 or 8 eggs; one mixes this with the starter and 800 g [28 oz] of butter, breaking up the dough, which 'uses up the butter').
+The dough is made the evening before (1 kg [2 lb] of farine, a quarter of which for the starter, 10 g [1/3 oz] of yeast, 7 or 8 eggs; one mixes this with the starter and 800 g [28 oz] of butter, breaking up the dough, which 'uses up the butter').
 The dough is kept in a terrine, and one puts it in a mold just at the moment of baking.
 Thus prepared, the brioche remains light, keeps well, maintains the flavour of butter, without the stench of the starter."

 Jean-Jacques Rousseau, in his autobiography Confessions, relates that "a great princess" is said to have advised, with regard to peasants who had no bread, "Qu'ils mangent de la brioche", commonly translated as "Let them eat cake."
 This saying is commonly misattributed to Queen Marie-Antoinette, wife of Louis XVI.